 Employers often find that offering a variety of benefits works well.
 For example, some employees won’t need childcare help but may value retirement savings contributions.
 For others, flexible leave policies may be more attractive than dental insurance.
 A good program has enough choices to appeal to most workers.

 Beginning on January 1, 2014, the Affordable Care Act (ACA) required that states establish healthcare exchanges to offer individuals and employees the necessary access to affordable insurance coverage.

 Taylor Benefits makes it easy to sign up for health coverage in Iowa.
-We already offered affordable group benefits for many years prior to the implementation of the ACA, and we have been able to continue.
+We have offered affordable group plans for many years prior to the implementation of the ACA, and we have been able to continue.
 One way we can help is by making sure our own clients have been able to acclimate to the new ACA regulations since the program started.

-We can help you understand the healthcare coverage options that you have under the ACA, and best of all; we can offer help with determining the best plan for you and your employees.
+We can help you understand the healthcare plan options that you have under the ACA, and best of all; we can offer help with determining the best health insurance plan for you and your eligible employees.

-Let us help you as you investigate the selection of a group health plan for your business.
+Let us help you as you investigate the selection of a group health plan for your business and save money.
 You can always fill out the quick, no-obligation form on this page or give us a call to speak to an insurance team member for further information.

 Health insurance is an insurance policy covering the insured person’s medical costs.
 Health insurance often pays for preventative care, treatment of acute conditions, and managing chronic diseases to varying degrees, depending on the policy.
 In the United States, people with low incomes and the elderly are covered by Medicare and Medicaid.
 Many companies provide workplace-based health insurance as a common component of employee benefits packages.

-There are numerous small business group insurance providers in Iowa, including
+There are numerous small business health insurance providers in Iowa, including: